 Listen to The Tom Fraser Podcast on Apple Podcasts and Spotify and at the Podcasts section of this website.

 Fraser regularly speaks to a variety of corporate, nonprofit, university and community organizations.
-His speaking topics include "Southeast Asia: The World's Next Major Global Growth Market" and "How the US Inflation Reduction Act Will Shape Global Climate Investment and Innovation."
+His speaking topics include "Southeast Asia: The World's Next Major Global Growth Market" and "Successful Economic Development: Developing a Local Focus for a Global Marketplace."
 For more information on his speaking, briefings and conference panel moderating, please go to the Speaking section of this website.

 Fraser writes a newsletter read by Chief Executive Officers, Senior Policymakers, Entrepreneurs, Philanthropists and others in five continents.
 Topics include "How Countries Can Develop Their Nonprofit Sectors" and "Warren Buffett On Practically Everything."
 To read Fraser's observations about business, legal and policy topics, please go to the Newsletters section of this website.